Miranda Lambert Sets The ACMs Stage On Fire With ‘Keeper Of The Flame’ Performance

 Miranda Lambert, 34, is the “Keeper of the Flame” after she took home her 30th awards at the Academy Of Country Music Awards on April 15, breaking the record for most wins in history, previously held by Brooks & Dunn.
 After she took home the ACM for Song of the Year for her hit, “Tin Man” — Miranda hit the stage to perform “Keeper of the Flame” off her current double album The Weight of These Wings.

-Lambert’s also up for two other awards tonight —”Best Video” and “Best Female Vocalist.”
-And, there’s a lot riding on one award.
-If she takes home the ACM win for “Best Female Vocalist,” Lambert will break her own record, winning the title nine consecutive times.
-She singer also stunned on the ACM awards red carpet in a red sequin dress.
+Lambert’s also up for two other awards tonight — Video of the Year and Female Vocalist of the Year.
+And, there’s a lot riding on one award in particular.
+If she takes home the ACM win for Female Vocalist of the Year, Lambert will break her own record, winning the title nine consecutive times.
+She also stunned on the ACM awards red carpet in a red sequin dress.

 Get it, girl!
 Woo!
 I love @mirandalambert so much! #KeeperofTheFlame #ACMs #ACMawards #girlpower pic.twitter.com/jGmyRQJRbw